-And finally, as always, we will continue to work closely with a wide range of stakeholders to ensure that we deliver solutions that are fit for purpose and enhance the experience of patients and staff.
+We will continue to engage and work closely with a wide range of stakeholders to ensure that we deliver solutions that are fit for purpose and enhance the experience by creating a digitally enabled health and care system.

+Paul Allen

-Paul Allen Director of Infrastructure and Sustainability
+Director of Facilities & eHealth

-Summary - Strategy on a Page
+Summary - Strategy on a page

-This strategy describes how NHS Grampian and partners will exploit digital technology to work with people as partners in their care, enable staff to work to the best of their abilities and support financial sustainability.
+This strategy describes how NHS Grampian and partners will exploit digital technology to improve health and care, enable staff to work to the best of their abilities and support financial sustainability.